uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
   * Efforts to immediately resolve or record objections can be taken to attempt to achieve consensus.
 * Where attendance is sparse when viewed from normal participation levels, potentially controversial proposals SHOULD be made available to the broader membership.
-* The Maintainer is responsible for ensuring such opportunity for participation in the decision making process.
+* The chairperson is responsible for ensuring such opportunity for participation in the decision making process.
 * Sparsely attended meetings SHOULD NOT be used to drive through proposals that would not have broad support.
 * Following a decision-making meeting, a summary of decisions and document dispositions SHALL be published as soon as is practical.
   * This will be addressed if the meeting minutes are available in a timely fashion.
 * When there is insufficient time for review in a real-time meeting, non-real-time consensus approaches SHOULD be considered.
-* In non-real time meetings consensus SHOULD be developed by using [Review and Approval](#[Organization_Abbreviation]-approval-process) periods.
+* In non-real time meetings consensus SHOULD be developed by using a suitable period.
   * Using the group mailing list
   * Using GitHub "Review and Approval" label
 * Proposals SHALL be available for a given period.

 ## Using Supermajority vote to achieve agreement
 ### Phrasing of Voting Questions
-* The Maintainer ensures that questions to be voted upon SHALL be phrased in a concise and unambiguous manner.
+* The chairperson ensures that questions to be voted upon SHALL be phrased in a concise and unambiguous manner.
 * Questions SHOULD NOT be phrased as the “The group SHALL not do xyz”.
 Examples of appropriate questions are:
   * SHALL the group agree the Specification?
   * SHALL the liaison be approved?